 After a divorce judgment is signed by the judge, most parties are anxious to close this chapter on their life.
 They want their case closed and the work on their case to end.
 After all, they are divorced, and to most out there, they are ready to move forward with their life.

 3.)
-If a child support or spousal support order has been entered, a wage withholding order often has to be put in place, be entered by the court and be forwarded to the employer of the payor spouse.
+If child support or spousal support order has been entered, a wage withholding order often has to be put in place, be entered by the court, and be forwarded to the employer of the payer spouse.

 5.)
-If there automobiles, gift affidavits often have to be prepared and transfer titled at the appropriate office in your jurisdiction.
+If there automobiles, gift affidavits often have to be prepared and transfer title at the appropriate office in your jurisdiction.